 You're more likely to do something about it.

-That's that's an easier jump than I really dislike or I really like what this guy is doing.
+That's an easier jump than I really dislike or I really like what this guy is doing.

 They can be a leading indicator of where things are going.

-We will talk about issues and we will poll on issues, and we will talk about foreign policy and we'll talk about all kinds of other things.
+We will talk about issues and we will poll on issues and we will talk about foreign policy and we'll talk about all kinds of other things.

 But if the economy is doing well at this time next year, the president's numbers will be doing well.